MaxMLang/pytector/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License since v0.2.0 and previously was licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---